I recently heard of a case where a new owner tried to change the name of a purchased business’s Facebook Business Page.

 If I Did It

-If I have been consulted, I would have recommended an interim step in the name change.
+I would have recommended an interim step in the name change.

 For instance, say the name change task was to re-name “Joe’s Main Street” to “Mary’s.”
 I would first try a change to “Mary’s Main Street” hoping that Facebook’s algorithm would be satisfied with ‘Main Street’ as a connection to the old name.